isAdamBailey/portfolio-3/source/_posts/sensory-processing-disorder.md

 I have quit bands and destroyed chances of making money by playing music due to SPD.
 I have been unable to live with certain roommates and been homeless due to these difficulties.

 My relationship with my family has indeed become very strained at times.
-My oldest son is autistic and has many "tics" which are very hard for me to ignore or process in a healthy way.
-I am sure he often thinks he's done something wrong.
+My oldest son is autistic (also has SPD), and has many "tics" which are very hard for me to ignore or process in a healthy way.
+I am sure he often thinks he's done something wrong, which he clearly hasn't.
 My lack of executive functioning often prohibits me from being calm and collected when it's most required of me.

 It is an impossibly hard problem that has required much patience and understanding of those close to me in my life.
 Many people have distanced themselves from me, and I do not blame them for this.

 There are no medications to treat SPD.
 I have been on countless drugs, both legal and illegal, to attempt relief.
 Sometimes the drugs can help with the resulting anxiety and depression, but they do not touch the source of it.
 Also, when on medication daily, I feel like I don't need them all the time, since I only have the bad feelings when encountering the sensory difficulties, and the "healing" period afterwords.
 If there are no sensory issues, I am left feeling drugged for no reason.

 ## Moving forward in a positive direction
 Through years of therapy, I have learned to recognize when my anxiety is due to SPD.
 I can tell when a sound starts to affect me, put a label on the sound, and recognize that the uncomfortable feelings I have, are a result of sensory processing and lack of executive functioning.
 I try hard to separate what I feel from the intentions of any human, and work to direct blame towards the disorder itself and remind myself I am in control.

 I have found tools to help moderate the resulting bad feelings.
 Walking puts my brain into a pattern or rhythm, and burns off adrenaline.
 I often wear noise-cancelling headphones if I feel insecure about a location or situation I am in.